Thriving in the First Year of College

-The conference will offer a number of one-hour concurrent sessions focused on research and best practices in strengths development and/or student success.
-We welcome proposals that share student success research and/or programming that focuses on the following:
+The conference includes one-hour concurrent sessions focused on research and best practices in strengths development and student thriving.
+We welcome proposals that highlight the following:

-The conference will offer tracks in the areas of First-Year Experience, Sophomore Experience, and Strengths Development.
-All proposals will be evaluated for clarity, significance and relevance of the topic to university educators, evidence of effectiveness, and innovation.
+All proposals will be evaluated for their clarity, significance and relevance of the topic to university educators, evidence of effectiveness, and innovation.

 Submission Process and Guidelines

-- Proposals will be peer-reviewed and notification of acceptance will be extended to select authors by September 1, 2013.
+- Proposals will be peer-reviewed and notification of acceptance will be extended to selected presenters by November 30, 2015.

 The Noel Academy will send an e-mail to confirm receipt of submitted proposals.